FinnArundel/boscode-doc/doc/busking/README.md

 2. Getting better
 3. She's leaving home
 4. When I'm sixty four
-5. A day in the live
+5. A day in the life
 6. The Night Before
 7. You've got to Hide Your Love Away
 8. I Need You